jchodon/Portfolio/README.md

 # Portfolio website

 This project is a personal portfolio website built using React, showcasing skills, projects, and experiences.
-It is created with Vite, a modern frontend build tool, and styled using CSS with fonts from Montserrat and Outfit.
+It is created with Vite, a modern frontend build tool, and styled using CSS Modules with fonts from Montserrat and Outfit.

 # Features
 * React 18: Utilizes the latest features of React for efficient UI rendering.